Register as a New Patient

 Please check you are living within our catchment area (click on the image opposite for a detailed map)

 To register with us please complete the relevant online form below.

-Upon registration your allocated GP is Dr Sarah Clarke.
+Upon registration your allocated GP is Dr Alexander Dungate.
 Please note this is for admin purposes only and you are free to see any GP of your choice.

 All new patients are welcome to book for a New Patient Healthcheck with one of our Healthcare Assistants.
 This will include taking your height, weight, blood pressure, dipping a urine sample and taking a medical history – please note no blood tests will be taken during this check.
 If you feel you need blood tests please book to see a GP.